Medically reviewed by Drugs.com. Last updated on Apr 1, 2021.

 Phendimetrazine tartrate may decrease the hypotensive effect of adrenergic neuron blocking drugs.

 Safety and effectiveness in pediatric patients have not been established.
-Because pediatric obesity is a chronic condition requiring long-term treatment, the use of Phendimetrazine tartrate ER approved for short-term therapy, is not recommended in patients less that 17 years of age.
+Because pediatric obesity is a chronic condition requiring long-term treatment, the use of Phendimetrazine tartrate ER approved for short-term therapy, is not recommended in patients less than 17 years of age.

 Phendimetrazine tartrate extended-release capsules were not studied in patients with renal impairment.
 As Phendimetrazine tartrate is excreted in urine, exposure increases can be expected in patients with renal impairment.
 Use caution when administering Phendimetrazine tartrate to patients with renal impairment.